 There have been many Blue Beetles.
 However, Ted Kord stands out due to his unique way of fighting crime.
 He has a high IQ of almost 200 and likes to fight using

-Expert in Karate and Aikido, he shines for his intelligence.
-While villains like Despero respect him, we can’t always state the same when it comes to the general public.
-He was indeed a member of the Justice League, and despite his heart condition, he continued his quest to fight Super Villains.
+Expert in Karate and Aikido, he shines due to his intelligence.
+While villains like Despero respect him, we can’t always say the same when it comes to the general public.
+He was a member of the Justice League, and despite his heart condition, he continued his quest to fight super-villains.